symbol/symbol-docs/source/guides/aggregate/sending-multiple-transactions-together-with-aggregate-complete-transaction.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

 2. Wrap both transactions in an :ref:`AggregateTransaction <aggregate-transaction>`, adding Dan's public account as the required signer.
-As one private key — Dan's account — can sign all the transactions in the aggregate, we can define the transaction as *complete*.
+As one private key—Dan's account—can sign all the transactions in the aggregate, we can define the transaction as *complete*.

 .. example-code::